TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 c) Computation of Time

-Whenever a time period commences upon a person's receipt of service or notice and service is by mail, receipt shall be presumed to have occurred on the fourth day after mailing.
+Whenever a time period commences upon a person's receipt of service by mail, receipt shall be presumed to have occurred on the fourth day after mailing.
 The presumption may be rebutted by proper proof.

 d) Filing by Facsimile and/or Electronic Mail